Joe Greer, MD

 The recipient of numerous leadership honors, Dr. Greer has received three Papal medals "Pro Ecclesia ET Pontifica" and was knighted as a Knight of Malta and the Order of Saint Gregory the Great.
 He is the recipient of many awards, including the highly prestigious MacArthur "Genius" Fellowship, the Presidential Service Award (presented by Presidents Clinton, Bush, Carter and General Powell) at the 1997 Presidential summit in Philadelphia and in 2009 he received the Presidential Medal of Freedom.
 In 1994 he was named by Time magazine as one of "America's 50 Young American Leaders Under 40."
 The following year he received the CBS/Newsweek Achievement Award at the Kennedy Center.
 He was named the 1996 Doctor of the Year for Teaching by the magazine Hippocrates: Heath and Medicine for Physicians.

 Dr. Greer completed his undergraduate studies at the University of Florida, Medical studies at La Universidad Catolica, Madre and Maestra.
-He completed all postdoctoral studies at the University of Miami, where he was Chief Medical Resident and a fellow in Hepatology at the Center for Liver Diseases; a fellowship in Gastroenterology, earning two post-doctoral fellowship; and a member of AOA Honors Medical Society.
+He completed all postdoctoral studies at the University of Miami, where he was Chief Medical Resident and a fellow in Hepatology at the Center for Liver Diseases; a fellowship in Gastroenterology, earning two post-doctoral fellowships; and a member of AOA Honors Medical Society.
 He is currently a Fellow of the American College of Physicians and the American College of Gastroenterology and has received various Honorary Doctoral degrees.

 Lecturing at such prestigious academic institutions as Harvard, Emory and the University of Florida, Dr. Greer has also been commencement speaker for the New York Medical College, the University of Miami and East Tennessee State Medical schools, as well as other undergraduate institutions.